CAMMA-public/cholectrack20/README.md

 ```
 @InProceedings{nwoye2023cholectrack20,
   author    = {Nwoye, Chinedu Innocent and Elgohary , Kareem  and Srinivas, Anvita and Zaid, Fauzan and Lavanchy, Joël L.  and Padoy, Nicolas},
-  title     = {CholecTrack20: A Dataset for Multi-Class Multiple Tool Tracking in Laparoscopic Surgery},
+  title     = {CholecTrack20: A Multi-Perspective Tracking Dataset for Surgical Tools},
   booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
   year      = {2025},
   month     = {June}